Effective Date of Last Update: July 31, 2017

 If you have any questions about our security measures, you can contact our security team at firstname.lastname@example.org.

 OUR POLICY TOWARD CHILDREN

+We recognize the privacy interests of children.
 If you are under the age of 13, do not attempt to register with our Site and create a Knewton Account and do not provide us with any Personal Identifiers about yourself.
-We require minors who are under the age of 13 to partner with their Parents to create a Knewton Account and a corresponding Child Account.
+If it comes to our attention that an individual under the age of 13 has established a Knewton Account with us or that we have otherwise received personal information from a child, we will delete all Personal Identifiers from that account and suspend the account as quickly as possible.
+If you believe we might have any information from or about a child under the age of 13, please contact us at email@example.com.

-IMPORTANT NOTICES TO NON-U.S. RESIDENTS/SAFE HARBOR CERTIFICATION
+IMPORTANT NOTICES TO NON-U.S. RESIDENTS

 YOUR CALIFORNIA PRIVACY RIGHTS